kubevirt/kubevirt.github.io/_posts/2018-06-03-Research-run-VMs-with-istio-service-mesh.markdown

 streamWait.Wait()
 ```

-The Haproxy help us with the ingress traffic with the follow configuration
+The Haproxy helps us with the ingress traffic with the follow configuration
 ```
 defaults
   mode tcp